nichtgedacht/Arduino-MS5611-Interrupt/README.md

 The library has been modified to be interrupt driven.
 This way the delays within the original code are eliminated.
-There is plenty of time to implement more sophisticated filters now.
+There is plenty of time now to implement more sophisticated filters etc.
-A generated flag helps to feed a filter with a minimum of latency.
-I.e. 20ms spaced Samples for MS5611_ULTRA_HIGH_RES
+A generated flag data_ready helps to feed a filter with a minimum of latency.
+I.e. 12.5ms spaced samples if resolution is MS5611_ULTRA_HIGH_RES for pressure and MS5611_STANDARD for temperature.
+A variable delta_t is assigned by the library.
+Wire clock for I2C is set to 300 kHz which works reliable with this sensor.